 Statutory rape occurs when an adult has sexual relations with a minor.
 In such cases, a minor is someone who has not yet reached the age of consent, which is when they are considered mature enough to give informed consent to a sexual relationship.

 In addition, most statutory rape definitions include an age-difference component.
-This is typically convicted in scenarios when an older minor has sexual relations with another, significantly younger minor, or when someone who has just reached adulthood is in a relationship with a younger peer.
+This is typically convicted in scenarios when an older minor has sexual relations with another significantly younger minor or when someone who has just reached adulthood is in a relationship with a younger peer.

-There are a few exceptions to the age threshold, such as if a minor gets parental consent to marry or if two minors are in a relationship but one ages into adulthood.
+There are a few exceptions to the age threshold, such as if a minor gets parental consent to marry or if two minors are in a relationship but one age into adulthood.
 Again, these laws vary by state, so it is important to know the nuances of your state’s statutes if you may be affected by this issue.

 Let’s take a look at the statutory rape laws in New Jersey, in particular.